-As we prepare for winter 2022-2023, you’re probably anticipating a jump in your heating bill due to dropping temperatures.
+Many Americans are seeing a jump in heating bills due to dropping temperatures and rising energy prices.
 According to the National Oceanic and Atmospheric Administration (NOAA), it’s actually slated to be a warmer and dryer winter than usual, with above-average temperatures predicted across most of the U.S. due to LA Niña climate conditions – but you should still be prepared for higher than normal heating and electricity bills due to the rising cost of natural gas (and other fossil fuels) across the world.
 In this article, we’ll explain why energy prices are increasing, where the increases are most dramatic, and how you can protect yourself from the volatility of fossil fuel energy sources (spoiler alert: going solar will help!).

-- Natural gas prices are anticipated to be higher this winter compared to last winter – the East South Central region will be hit the hardest in the U.S.
+- Natural gas prices are anticipated to be higher this winter than last winter – the East South Central region will be hit the hardest in the U.S.

 - Electricity bills will also increase for many Americans, with National Grid customers in eastern Massachusetts expecting a 64 percent uptick in bills.

 - The best way to protect yourself is to electrify your home: with solar, storage, and air source heat pumps, you can significantly reduce your reliance on volatile fossil fuel prices.

 - Visit the EnergySage Marketplace to save on your energy bills by going solar!